kika1s1/kika1s1/README.md

-I'm a passionate Full-Stack Developer with 3+ years of experience, specializing in building scalable web applications and mobile solutions.
-My expertise spans across web and mobile development, with a strong focus on creating robust, efficient, and user-friendly applications.
+I'm a passionate Full-Stack Developer with over 3 years of experience, specializing in building scalable and user friendly web and mobile applications.
+I'm also a machine learning and AI enthusiast, constantly exploring how intelligent systems can enhance modern software solutions.
+I enjoy combining full-stack development with AI to create smarter, more efficient, and data-driven applications.

 ### 💡 Core Competencies